kashvigarg/gemma2hin/KaggleDesc.md

 using the ASCII Keyboard, we have on our devices.
 We'll refer to this is as Transliterated Hindi, Phonetic Hindi or simply Hinglish.
 This is probably the most popular form of written hindi communication in the digital age.
 This needs to be considered while we are finetung our Language models on Hindi, as good percentage of user input in hindi will be of this form.

+### Proposed Solution

-With Viraam, our goal is to develop an LLM for Hindi that:
+With Viraam - Our finetunined Gemma2 Model, our goal is to develop an LLM for Hindi that tries to:
 - Produces grammatically and culturally accurate textual media
 - Suggests paraphrasing, and literary corrections for uploaded content
 - Engages in fluent conversational dialogue with the user, including the understanding of transliterated and phonetic texts